sorare/api/README.md

 # API

-We are commited to building an open plateform on which everyone can build its own experience that leverages our assets.
+We are committed to providing an open platform for developers to build upon.

-The Cards are stored on the Ethereum blockchain that is publicly available but we also provide a free API with richer information.
+While the Cards themselves are stored may be stored on the Ethereum blockchain (or in the Starkware rollup) we support an API that provides more detailed information.

 ## GraphQL

-Most of our API uses the [GraphQL](https://graphql.org/) query language.
-It is documented in our [GraphQL playground](https://api.sorare.com/graphql/playground).
+Our primary API is specified in the [GraphQL](https://graphql.org/) query language and ocumented in our [GraphQL playground](https://api.sorare.com/graphql/playground).

 ## Authentication